A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Preliminaries

 \subsection{SPARQL}

-Various query languages for RDF have been proposed down through the years, such as RQL~\cite{KarvounarakisMACPST03}, SeRQL~\cite{StuckenschmidtVBH05}, etc. Some of the techniques and systems discussed later were developed for such languages.
-We focus our discussion on SPARQL~\cite{sparql11}, which would later become the standard language for query RDF data, referring to the discussion of Haase et al.~\cite{HaaseBEV04} on its predecessors.
-Herein we define the core of the SPARQL query language in terms of \textit{basic graph patterns}, \textit{navigational graph patterns}, and \textit{complex graph patterns}~\cite{AnglesABHRV17}.
+Various query languages for RDF have been proposed down through the years, such as RQL~\cite{KarvounarakisMACPST03}, SeRQL~\cite{StuckenschmidtVBH05}, etc. We focus our discussion on SPARQL~\cite{sparql11}, which is now the standard language for querying RDF, and refer to the work by Haase et al.~\cite{HaaseBEV04} for information on its predecessors.

-\paragraph{Basic Graph Patterns (BGPs)} At the core of SPARQL lie \textit{triple patterns}: RDF triples that also allow variables from the set $\V$ (disjoint with $\I\B\L$) in any position.
-A set of triple patterns is called a \textit{basic graph pattern} (BGP).
-Since blank nodes in BGPs act as variables, we assume they have been replaced with variables.
-We denote by $\vars{B}$ the set of variables in the BGP $B$.